-Coaching techniques and tools, if used the right way, can change the direction of client’s lives and help them achieve continuous growth, prosperity, and sustainable success.
+Coaching techniques, methods, and tools, if used the right way, can change the direction of clients’ lives and help them achieve continuous personal development, self-improvement, prosperity, and sustainable success.

-Here are 14 of the most effective coaching techniques and tools to improve your client’s performance and enhance your coaching skills.
+Here are 15 of the most effective coaching techniques, methods, and tools to improve your client’s performance and enhance your coaching skills.

 Let your clients complete a short questionnaire before each coaching session.
-This helps both you and your clients to recognize their progress and success since the last session.
-You’ll find out if there were roadblocks and what they’ve been struggling with.
-It shows you what bothers them most at the moment and what they want to focus on during their next session.
+This helps you and your clients recognize their progress and success since the last session.
+You’ll discover if there were roadblocks and what they’ve been struggling with.
+It shows you what bothers them most and what they want to focus on during their next session.

-This technique brings a clear structure into goals.
+This technique brings a clear structure to goals.
 Each goal or milestone comes with clear and verifiable elements instead of vague resolutions.

 3) Effective coaching technique – Let clients write down and share the gold nuggets after each session

 Encourage your clients to share their gold nuggets from each session with you.
-It leaves them with a clear picture of how much value (ROI) they got out of your coaching.
+It gives them a clear picture of how much value (ROI) they got from your coaching.
 It’s easy to help them get going with just a few simple questions like: „What was the most valuable takeaway from this session?“.

 This coaching technique helps you to find out the client’s „Aha“ moments and to avoid misunderstandings.
-If all these notes are organized in a shared stream that is accessible to both you and the client you can reread and recap these nuggets any time at later stages during the process.
+If all these notes are organized in a shared stream accessible to you and the client, you can reread and recap these nuggets later in the process.
 (Here’s a coaching record template)

 4) Ask open-ended questions